RadicalLedger/zedeid-ss-bulk-signer/ReadMe.md

 ### VCOptions

 -   `issuerPrivateKeyLoader`: The private key of the issuer for signing the verifiable credential.
--   `holderPublicKeyLoader`: The public key of the holder for encrypting the verifiable credential.
 -   `issuanceDate`: (Optional) The issuance date of the verifiable credential.
 Defaults to the current date and time.
 -   `suite`: The suite used for signing the verifiable credential.
 -   `didMethod`: The DID method used for resolving DIDs.